angelwingscomms/q/files/final_prompt.md

 - Maintain academic language level
 - For answers_C, provide brief model answers or key points

-- Create simple questions.
-Each question should ask for a basic fact and require a short, direct answer (like one word or a short phrase).
+Each question should ask for a fact and require a short, direct answer (like a short phrase).
 Use only clear, simple language.
 Avoid explanation or reasoning.